ysbs/jekyll-site/_posts/2019/2019-09-22-new-website.md

 For now membership and voting functionality will remain on the legacy site, however, a project is planned to develop a replacement system for this functionality.
 Should you have some spare time and some competency in NodeJS/VueJS, please get in touch.

-In true Pirate spirit, the main bulk of the site has come from our succesful friends in PPCZ.
+In true Pirate spirit, the main bulk of the site has come from our successful friends in PPCZ.
 I'd like to thank them for allowing us to use their site as a framework in true copyleft style with no restrictions.

 Should you notice anything amiss or want to get involved working on the site, get in contact on [**Discord**](https://discord.pirateparty.org.uk) or [**fork us on github.**](https://github.com/ppuk/jekyll-site)